joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 ### But God

 Let us start off here.
 Who is God?
+If we are ungodly, dead in our sins, how can we relate to God?

-In the book, *Cross of Christ*, John Stott puts it bluntly on how we are not God and in fact, very far from God:
+Simply put, we cannot.
+In his book, *Cross of Christ*, John Stott puts it bluntly on how we are not God and in fact, very far from God:

 - **God is high above** our sin and idolatry
 - **God is far** from our wickedness and depravity